 World Nomads: The World Nomads Podcast— explore your boundaries.

 What's the best way to get around Poland?
-Generally it's pretty easy to get around whatever form of transport you choose - except it can be frustrating if you decide to travel on the Polish roads by car.
+This is a pretty easy country to get around, whichever form of transport you choose.
+Here are a few tips to stay safe on your trip.